harness/ff-react-native-client-sdk/README.md

       async={false} // OPTIONAL: whether or not to use async mode apiKey="YOUR_API_KEY" // your SDK API key
       target={{
-        identifier: 'targetId', // unique ID of the Target
+        identifier: 'YOUR_TARGET_IDENTIFIER', // replace with a unique ID for the Target
-        name: 'Target Name',  // name of the Target
+        name: 'YOUR TARGET NAME',  // replace with the unique name of the Target
         attributes: { // OPTIONAL: key/value pairs of attributes of the Target
           customAttribute: 'this is a custom attribute',
           anotherCustomAttribute: 'this is something else'